 Yadon oversees Lightning Systems LightningAnalytics intelligent fleet management product.
 LightningAnalytics is a predictive analytics system that helps fleets monitor vehicle maintenance and track routes, thereby decreasing fuel usage and emissions.
 The system predicts impending maintenance repairs that are influenced by fuel usage, drive cycles and routes, and driver behavior.
 This is achieved through high-frequency recording of many real-time parameters from the vehicle.

-Lightning Systems recently announced its LightningElectric zero emissions package for the heavy-duty Ford Transit.
+Lightning Systems recently announced its LightningElectric zero emission package for the heavy-duty Ford Transit.
 The company also offers a hydraulic hybrid energy recovery system called LightningHybrid.
 The hydraulic hybrid system is retrofitted onto trucks, buses and other large transit and delivery vehicles, providing conventional vehicles with upgraded energy-management and powertrain-control systems.
 LightningAnalytics is embedded in both of these products.

 “Artificial neural networks are not only less computationally costly than existing simulation standards, but they are easier and faster to re-train and apply to new vehicles and drive cycles offering the potential for high accuracy estimates with reduced infrastructure requirements,” said Brian Johnston, director of emissions regulation and strategy for Lightning Systems and one of the co-authors of a paper to be published by Colorado State University.